yoroto/pl-json/README.md

+# pl-json

-# JSON parser for SICStus Prolog
+A JSON parser for SICStus Prolog